roopekaaronen/starter-academic/content/publication/bodymeasure/index.md

 ---
-title: "Body-based units of measure in cultural evolution"
+title: "Body-Based Units of Measure in Cultural Evolution"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here